 The Board has put together the following information to help protect and prepare members of the public receiving cosmetic art services.

-- Callus shavers and MMA are prohibited for use or posession in North Carolina salons.
+- MMA is prohibited for use or possession in North Carolina salons.

 - Licensees must wash their hands between client services.